Giggleswick School

 School community

-Strong on pastoral support, Giggleswick was recently awarded the Silver Award by the Leeds Carnegie Centre of Excellence for Mental Health in Schools, which ensures robust strategies are in place to enable a whole-school approach to wellbeing.
+Strong on pastoral support, Giggleswick is a past winner of the Silver Award by the Leeds Carnegie Centre of Excellence for Mental Health in Schools, which ensures robust strategies are in place to enable a whole-school approach to wellbeing.
 The house system helps this to run comprehensively, offering a good support network with tutors, independent listeners, matrons and heads of house always available for pupils to talk to.
 The older pupils are also encouraged to support the younger ones.
 Year 13s act as mentors for Year 9s, holding half-termly check-ins, and a new wellbeing centre led by both medical staff and the chaplaincy is cementing itself as a supportive and welcoming space.

 The older pupils take on prefect duties too.
-There are different praepostors (prefects) for each part of the school – music, drama, academic, equality, diversity & inclusion, sport and international students – which means the younger pupils know who to go to if they need help in a certain area and the older prefects take on responsibility for their department and organise events and fundraisers, including an annual charity ball for the younger years.
+There are different praepostors (prefects) for each part of the school – music, drama, academic, equality, diversity and inclusion, sport and international students – which means the younger pupils know who to go to if they need help in a certain area and the older prefects take on responsibility for their department and organise events and fundraisers, including an annual charity ball for the younger years.
+Parents are invited to the Year 13 Leavers Ball at the end of the summer term.

 And finally....